UC Berkeley (Anthropology)

 I am generally flexible with time but I really, really appreciate punctuality and advance notice in case of changes or cancellations.
 I ask that you let me know at least 24-hours if you need to cancel.

 In terms of where and when, I have a study space set up for my kids, if we are talking about the afternoon or weekends.
 I can also travel to your location or a public location but that generally has to be during the day or on Saturdays.
 However, I'm flexible so I'll try and work with you to find something that is convenient for both.
 Hi, I'm a former college professor.
 Right now I'm a stay-at-home dad, raising two girls, 9 and 11, by myself.
 I'm a part-time consultant in the food and bakery business.
 I miss teaching though so I really enjoy the opportunity to work with the occasional student or classroom.
-A couple of
+A couple of the key things about my teaching and learning philosophy.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.